Adding and Removing Packages

 </image>

-which adds the package udev to the list of packages to be added to the initial filesystem.
+This adds the package udev to the list of packages to be added to the initial filesystem.
 Note, that the value that you pass via the name attribute is passed directly to the used package manager.
 Thus, if the package manager supports other means how packages can be specified, you may pass them in this context too.
 For example, RPM based package managers (like dnf or zypper) can install packages via their Provides:.
-This can be used to add a package that provides a certain capability (e.g. Provides: /usr/bin/my-binary) via:
+This can be used to add a package that provides a certain capability (for example, Provides: /usr/bin/my-binary) via:

 <image schemaversion="8.0" name="{exc_image_base_name}">